Modà: 2003–2005: debut album and Sanremo Music Festival

 In May 2003, Modà released their first self-produced EP, titled Via d'uscita.

 During one of their concerts, Modà were noted by Marco Sfratato, who was interested in their music and introduced the band to Pippo Landro, director of the independent record label New Music International.
 That way, Modà obtained their first recording contract.
 The band's debut album was released in October of the following year.
 Titled Ti amo veramente, the album was preceded by the single with the same title, which became a minor hit in Italy.
 The album also spawned the singles "Dimmi che non hai paura", released on 10 September 2004, and "Nuvole di rock".

 In March 2005, the band participated in the Newcomers' Section of the 55th Sanremo Music Festival, performing their entry "Riesci a innamorarmi".

-Paolo Bovi later revealed that they initially submitted the song "Mia", but they had to change it at the last time because it was already known among Modà's friends and funs, while the rules of the competition require competing song to be completely unknown to the audience.
+Paolo Bovi later revealed that they initially submitted the song "Mia", but they had to change it at the last time because it was already known among Modà's friends and fans, while the rules of the competition require competing song to be completely unknown to the audience.

 "Riesci a innamorarmi" was eliminated during the first stage of the competition.
 Included in a new edition of Modà's debut album, the song peaked at number 41 on the Italian Singles Chart.